 Progress made within the County to provide Moderate Income Housing, as measured by permits issued for new units of Moderate Income Housing

 The need for moderate income housing in the unincorporated area of Utah County in the initial Plan for Moderate Income Housing (as adopted February 16, 1999) was calculated from the 2000 Census and the Mountainland Association of Governments Population Projections.
 The 2010 Census and Mountainland Association of Governments Population Projections were used for the 2010 forward.
 The calculations are as follows:

-The median area income for Utah Valley is $64,200 for 2014, according to the U.S. Department of Housing and Development (HUD1).
-Moderate income households consist of those households who earn 80% or less than the mean area income.
-This means that any household earning $44,920 or less in 2005 would classify in the moderate income category.
+The area median income for Utah Valley is $64,200 for 2014, according to the U.S. Department of Housing and Development (HUD1).
+Moderate income households consist of those households who earn 80% or less than the area mean income.
+This means that any household earning $51,360 or less in 2014 would classify in the moderate income category.
 Thirty percent of the housing cost should not exceed a households annual income for moderate income housing.
 A household earning the moderate income figure listed above would qualify for housing in the amount of approximately $205,000.
 This number was provided by a local mortgage company calculated at current market rates.

 Unincorporated Utah County has maintained a high percentage of moderate income housing for new single-family structures, due mainly to the zoning that allows manufactured homes as an alternative to a site-built structure in any location where a zoning compliance permit for a single family dwelling can be approved.

 Utah County’s only ongoing project with neighboring counties relative to moderate income housing is the 13 units of farm-labor housing in Spring Lake, Utah, listed above.